aditdp/gmt_pyplotter/README.md

 ## GMT_Pyplotter

+Executable python code, that help user to create GMT script in interactive way.
 Just type the parameters, the program will generate and download the requested data for you.

-Run interactively in command line interface with input validation, no need to worries to the error.

-Working on Windows, Linux or macOS
+Run interactively in command line interface with input validation with error handling.
+Each needed variable for each process, calculated carefully based on user input.
+Flexible with available operating system, works on Windows, Linux or macOS.
 If the output not as expected, re-run the gmt_pyplotter.

 ### How it's work